Maddy Osman avatar

 Here is an overview of the different image types :

-• GIF stands for Graphics Interchange Format and supports 256 colors and transparency.
+• GIF stands for Graphics Interchange Format and supports 256 colours and transparency.
 GIFs can also be animated.
-GIFs can be small, but they can also result in larger files if they contain complex animations.
+GIFs can be small, but they can also lead to larger files if they contain complex animations.

 Keep an eye on the image resolution